symfony/symfony-docs/configuration.rst

 * ``.env``: defines the default values of the env vars needed by the application;
 * ``.env.local``: overrides the default values for all environments but only on the machine which contains the file.
-This file should not be committed to the repository and it's ignored in the ``test`` environment (because tests should produce the same results for everyone);
+This file should not be committed to the repository and it is ignored in the ``test`` environment (because tests should produce the same results for everyone);
 * ``.env.<environment>`` (e.g. ``.env.test``): overrides env vars only for one
   environment but for all machines (these files *are* committed);
 * ``.env.<environment>.local`` (e.g. ``.env.test.local``): defines machine-specific
   env var overrides only for one environment.
-It's similar to ``.env.local``, but the overrides only apply to one environment.
+It is similar to ``.env.local``, but the overrides only apply to one environment.

 *Real* environment variables always win over env vars created by any of the